WebRocketX Architect - Matthew Keller

 Who is Matthew Keller

 Well, I won't spend too much time on this because that is what LinkedIn is for.
-I have 30 years of development experience and I'm at that age where I don't care what the fashion trend in Web Development is.
+I have 30 years of development experience and I'm at that level of experience where I don't care what the fashion trend in Web Development is.
 I have seen it all and there are only so many paradigms possible.
 I wouldn't spend all this time on a framework if I didn't believe in it, and I am not supported by Google or Facebook so this thing has to become popular on its own merit.
 I am also into growing fruit trees.
 Check out that site too if you like.
 Thanks for reading and enjoy your web development.
 It's fun.